Sound Sync

 uint8_t samplePeak; // 01 Bytes offset 16 - 0 no peak; >=1 peak detected.
 In future, this will also provide peak Magnitude

-uint8_t frameCounter; // 01 Bytes offset 17 - track duplicate/out of order packets
+uint8_t frameCounter; // 01 Bytes offset 17 - optional - rolling counter to track duplicate/out of order packets

 };